 There are six key factors that influence email marketing open rates.

-- Length of time since last contact with your organisation.
+Length of time since last contact with your organisation.
 The more recent that a prospect has had an interaction with your brand the more likely there are to open an email from you.
 To minimise the time since their last interaction you should look to set up emails that are triggered by user actions on your website.
-These include:

 - Purchase confirmation emails